Canadians can view their country as “an island of stability and a bright hope for people the world over.”

 Snow accumulations reached up to 16 inches in New Brunswick while snow was mixed with rain across parts of Nova Scotia and into western Prince Edward Island.

-• Ontario elementary school teachers who have been holding one-day strikes to protest a bill that freezes their wages for two years and cuts benefits should remember “how good” the governing Liberals have been to them over the years, said Premier Dalton McGuinty.
+News in brief• Ontario elementary school teachers who have been holding one-day strikes to protest a bill that freezes their wages for two years and cuts benefits should remember “how good” the governing Liberals have been to them over the years, said Premier Dalton McGuinty.
 The province has hired 14,000 more teachers to reduce class sizes and increased pay to “about $75,000” for a “first-time teacher” in the past eight years, he said.

 • Three workers clearing snow and ice from rail switches were injured when struck by a freight train in northeast Edmonton.
 Two of the CN Rail contract workers remain in the hospital with serious injuries while the other worker was released after overnight treatment.
 Police said they were using snow blowers and wearing ear protection so they couldn’t hear the approaching train’s whistle.